Black Shuck: In popular culture

 British rock band The Darkness have a song called "Black Shuck" on their 2003 debut album Permission to Land.

 In Teen Wolf, an ancient Hellhound spirit that had possessed someone, tells one of the main characters that it is known by many names, one of which is "Black Shuck".

-British rock band Down I Go have a song called "Black Shuck" on their 2019 EP 'All Down the Church in Midst of Fire the Hellish Monster Flew, and Passing Onward to the Quire, He Many People Slew'.
+British rock band Down I Go have a song called "Black Shuck" on their 2019 EP All Down the Church in Midst of Fire the Hellish Monster Flew, and Passing Onward to the Quire, He Many People Slew.

-In June 2019, after being previously crowdfunded on Kickstarter, the graphic novel The Burning Black: Legend of Black Shuck was published by Renegade Arts Entertainment.
-The book was written by Mark Allard-Will, with artwork by Ryan Howe and lettering by Elaine M. Will.
-The graphic novel features Black Shuck as its central antagonist.

 The Black Shuck appears in the 2020 video game Assassin's Creed: Valhalla as a mini boss encountered while exploring the countryside of East Anglia.
-The player can find it eating a carcass amidst a ruined building, and when killed it gives the player a skill point and its decapitated head.
+The player can find it eating a carcass amidst a ruined building, and when killed it gives the player a skill point and its severed head.

 The Black Shuck appears in Rahel Kapsaski's 2020 stop-motion animated folk horror film Curse of the Black Shuck released by Troma.

-Black Shuck is a track with 'knot-in-the-stomach insistent strings' on These Feral Lands Volume 1, a 2020 release by musician Laura Cannell, comedian Stewart Lee and others.
+Black Shuck is a track with 'knot-in-the-stomach insistent strings' on These Feral Lands Volume 1, a 2020 release by musician Laura Cannell, comedian Stewart Lee, and others.

-Satirical, comedic, theatrical string quartet Bowjangles feature a song about Black Shuck composed by Norfolk-born ensemble member Bertie Anderson in the recording of their stage show Excalibow, in keeping with the overall theme of myths and legends.
+In the 2005 fantasy young adult novel series, May Bird, a team of Black Shuck dogs accompany one of the series villains, the boogeyman.